-Yes – with planning, you may take coursework abroad to fulfill major, minor and general education requirements.
-The key is to plan ahead and meet with your academic and study abroad advisors to see how study abroad fits into your degree plan.
+Yes – with planning, you may take coursework abroad to fulfill degree program requirements.
+It is important to plan ahead and meet with academic and study abroad advisors to see how a study abroad program fits into your degree plan.

 How much will study abroad cost?

-The cost of study abroad varies widely depending on the type of program (i.e. exchange program, affiliate program, Semester In, etc.) as well as location and length of study.
-Budget sheets are available for each program on isuabroad.iastate.edu.
+The cost of study abroad varies widely depending on the type of program (i.e. exchange program, affiliate program, flat fee, etc.) as well as location and length of study.
+Budget sheets are available for each program on ISUAbroad.